What Does Code P0421 Mean?

 - Ignition Coil(s)

-For error code P0421, one or more of the below repairs may be needed to solve the underlying issue.
+When it comes to making repairs associated with the P0421 code, one or more of the below repairs may be needed to solve the underlying issue.
 For each possible repair, the estimated cost of repair includes the cost of the relevant parts and the cost of labor required to make the repair.

 - Catalytic converter $400-$2400